mia-platform-marketplace/open-ai-showcase/README.md

 ## Usage with Mia-Platform

-Open Mia-Platform Marketplace, search for Open API Playground and enjoy :-)
+Open Mia-Platform Marketplace, search for Open API Playground, create the microservice, expose it through and endpoint on `/` base path and enjoy :-)

 ## Configuration